Tschaul/twister-lib-js/README.md

 });
 ```

-For more code examples see [/examples](https://github.com/Tschaul/twister-lib-js/tree/master/examples)
+For more code examples in tutorial form, see [/examples](https://github.com/Tschaul/twister-lib-js/tree/master/examples)

 ## Error Codes